 This is really hard.
 When you’ve been rushing about all week getting ready to go on holiday, how hard is it to just STOP?
 Thought maybe this morning that I’d escape by just staying in bed.
 That worked for a few hours, but the sun streaming through the windows of the cottage really was enticing me to get out for a walk.
 But do take some time to do as little as possible.
 You’re on holiday.
 Relax.
 When was the last time you did that?

 Cook up something delicious whilst on holiday

-It’s a favourite route to just cross the road opposite Sandcastle Cottage to the head of the coastal path leading down to Roome Bay, walk along the path towards the harbour, up the Hen’s Ladder and back along the High Street.
+It’s a favourite route to just cross the road opposite Sandcastle Cottage and head down the path leading down to Roome Bay.
+Walk along the path towards the harbour.
+Proceed up the Hen’s Ladder and back along the High Street.

-Pop in for a coffee and cake to Crail Harbour Gallery.
+Pop in for a coffee and cake to the Harbour Gallery.
 Sit in the garden and enjoy the views out to sea towards the Isle of May and East Lothian. if you would rather have a take-away, there is seating at the harbour.
 Brodies Grannies are also doing ice cream and take out coffees at the harbour.

 Visit Crail Pottery or Crail Gallery

 A short walk west along Nethergate will bring you to Crail Pottery where you will find lots of souvenirs to remind you of your holiday in Crail.
 If it’s local art you are looking for then visit Crail Gallery in the High Street to browse the many prints which capture the mood and magic of the area.

 If you would like to find out more about Sandcastle Cottage why not take a look inside.
 Or if you just want to go ahead and book simply click the Book Now button which will take you to our booking page.

 We look forward to welcoming you to Sandcastle Cottage.